 Some applications (particularly scholarship applications) may ask for a photograph.
-Order enough pictures with that thought in mind.
+Be prepared to upload appropriate, professional photos of yourself as needed.

 Financial Aid Information

 Do not be afraid to apply to a college due to costs.
 Apply for financial aid to that school and it might become a possibility.